Loans Mortgages

 Traditional lenders

-With a traditional lender, you usually need at least 20% down to qualify for a loan.
+With a traditional lender, you usually need at least 20% down to qualify for a construction loan.
 Additionally, you’ll probably pay a higher interest rate and have a number of restrictions on the builders you can use and the process that’s followed.

 If you do want to act as your own general contractor and get an owner-builder loan, you’ll also have to show the lender that you have the necessary expertise and licenses to actually do the job.